mluerig/cv-eeb/_pages/program.md

 ---
 ## Updates

+**2023-09-13** - We are happy to announce that Christy Anna Hipsley from the University of Copenhagen has taken the vacant keynote slot.
+Following this change some of the talks on Wednesday were rearranged - please see the updated program below.
 **2023-09-11** - Unfortunately Arthur Porto had to cancel is attendance due to urgent family matters.
-We are trying to find a replacement for the keynote on Wednesday afternoon.
+We are trying to find a replacement for the keynote on Tuesday afternoon.

 ## Conference booklets